1. North Coast 500, Scotland

 4. Transylvania, Romania

 Thanks to Bram Stoker, Transylvania has a well-earned place in the annals of pop culture.
 But there’s much more to this Romanian region than Dracula – although you will spot plenty of vampire-themed souvenirs.
-Stop in Sighisoara and visit the room where Vlad the Impaler was born, browse the fresh produce market in Sibiu, and visit the underground theme park at the Turda Salt Mine.
+Stop in Sighisoara and visit the room where Vlad the Impaler was born, enjoy the view from the top of the 13th Century tower in Sibiu, and visit the underground theme park at the Turda Salt Mine.
 Skip Bran Castle in Brasov and climb (or cable car) to the top of Mount Tampa instead for truly breathtaking views.

 Distance: 400 miles

-Look out for: the Transfăgărășan mountain pass with its hairpin bends, steep descents, and winding S-curves was featured on Top Gear and is well worth adding to your itinerary.Search flights to Cluj-Napoca
+Look out for: the Transfăgărășan mountain pass with its hairpin bends, steep descents, and winding S-curves was featured on Top Gear.

 5. Route One, Iceland